charlstown/cookie-python/README.md

-# 1. What is PyTemplate
+# 1. What is Cookie Python

 A Cookiecutter template for general python developers.
 Recommended for DevOps & Data Science projects.
 The template follows a customizable project structure using cookiecutter as the template generator.